GPU Acceleration of SQL Analytics on Compressed Data: Join Operations

 \item \textbf{Index Data}: We hash join on the column's value tensor, so the output indices initially reference the index entries themselves, not row positions.
 We then apply those indices to the original index tensor to recover the row positions for the final join. \end{myitemize} The output of the hash join are two \textit{Join Index} tensors, which are RLE or Index-encoded depending on the input \textit{DataColumn} encodings. (\Cref{tab:join_index}).

 Note that if either join column uses RLE, the matching index yields a one-to-many join and needs to be duplicated by the run length.
-If both join columns use RLE, then each pair of matching runs yields a many-to-many join, and the final run lengths are determined by the product of their lengths (by applying \Cref{alg:range_arange} to duplicate the runs). \begin{example} Consider generating Join Indices between a Plain DataColumn and an RLE DataColumn as shown in \Cref{fig:get_join_index}.
-The Plain DataColumn contains values [A, B, B] at positions 0, 1, and 2.
-The RLE DataColumn contains values $v=[A, B]$ with start positions $s=[0, 2]$, end positions $e=[1, 2]$, and run lengths $l=[2, 1]$ ($l=e-s+1$). \end{example} \begin{myitemize} \item \textbf{Step 1: Perform hash join on values.} We execute a hash join between the value arrays from both columns.
-This identifies that Plain[0] = 'A' matches RLE.value[0] = 'A', and Plain[1] = Plain[2] = 'B' matches RLE.value[1] = 'B'.
-The initial \textit{Join Indices} are: [1, 2, 0] for the Plain column and [1, 1, 0] for the RLE column.
+If both join columns use RLE, then each pair of matching runs yields a many-to-many join, and the final run lengths are determined by the product of their lengths (by applying \Cref{alg:range_arange} to duplicate the runs).
+A detailed example of this join index generation process is provided in \Cref{sec:join-example}.

-\item \textbf{Step 2: Expand \textit{Join Index} for Plain according to run lengths.} For each matched RLE run, we need to duplicate the corresponding Plain indices based on the run length.
-The RLE run with index 0 (value 'A') has a run length of 2, so the corresponding Plain index 0 is duplicated twice.
-The RLE run with index 1 (value 'B') has a run length of 1, so the corresponding Plain indices 1 and 2 are not duplicated.